 Chris Kalaboukis is writer and futurist.
 He writes on many topics and for many publications.
 More importantly, you should hire Chris for your next writing project.
 Contact him for rates.
-See over 400 samples below…read more
+See samples below…read more

 Judging by the state of consumer technology today, especially in the smart home space, one wonders if anyone ever ran any design thinking sessions with customers who are genuinely not like the team who builds the product.read more